-Synergists: Internal and External Obliques
+- Synergists: Internal and External Obliques

-Force: Pull Starting position
+- Force: Pull

 - Lie supine (on your back) with your lower back pressed against the floor.

-Raise your arms and legs straight up into the air.
+- Raise your arms and legs straight up into the air.

 - Exhale as you slowly flex your abdomen and try to touch your toes with your fingers.

-Try to hold the contracted position for a count of two.
+- Try to hold the contracted position for a count of two.

 - Slowly return to the starting position.

-Repeat for the prescribed number of repetitions.
+- Repeat for the prescribed number of repetitions.

 Comments and tips

-Keep your neck level with your torso and your lower back pressed against the floor.
+- Keep your neck level with your torso and your lower back pressed against the floor.

 - You can bend your knees a little and/or cross your legs if it makes the exercise easier.

-Instead of reaching up to touch your toes, you can place your hands behind your head (see video).
+- Instead of reaching up to touch your toes, you can place your hands behind your head (see video).